-- □ Work with your counselor to verify and adjust your graduation plan and course options. - Review the ACT and SAT testing timelines and mark your calendar for reviews and administrations of the tests (NCAA applicants, request scores be sent to the NCAA Eligibility Center Code is "9999"). - o For more on ACT and SAT, see SAT and ACT on the Assessment page of this document. - Prospective college student-athletes: Register with the NCAA Eligibility Center and/or the NAIA Eligibility Center. - \circ $\;$ Verify with your counselor that you have the correct number of Core Courses.
+- Work with your counselor to verify and adjust your graduation plan and course options.
+Discuss credit recovery options, if needed. - Review the ACT, SAT, TSIA2, and ASVAB testing timelines and mark your calendar for reviews and administrations of the tests (NCAA applicants, request scores sent to the NCAA Eligibility Center - Code is "9999"). - o For more on ACT and SAT, see SAT and ACT on the Assessment page of this document. - Prospective college student-athletes: Register with the NCAA Eligibility Center and/or the NAIA Eligibility Center. - Verify with your counselor that you have the correct number of Core Courses.